boredazfcuk/docker-icloudpd/README.md

 **force_gid**: If this configuration option is set it will allow the group to be created with a pre-existing group id.
 This may be handy if your group id clashes with a system group insude the docker container, however, if may have undesired permissions issues.
 Please use with caution.

 **TZ**: Sets the local timezone and is required to calculate timestamps.
 Default: 'UTC'.
+If you are unsure of your timezone, the list can be found here: https://nodatime.org/TimeZones.
+The value you need to set is listed in the "Zone ID" column of the table.

 **download_path**: This is the directory to which files will be downloaded from iCloud.
 Default: "/home/${user}/iCloud".